Aqueduct

 Oil on canvas, William Sartain (1843-1924)

-Not someday, somewhere else — but here, now, through the choices we make and the systems we build.The humans who’ve reorganized how they work to allow animals to flourish are already among us.
-They’re reworking their disciplines, forging new pathways into the world we see emerging.AqueductGlobal helps you discover who’s building it.Our aim is to flourish — all of us.
+Not someday, somewhere else — but here, now, through the choices we make and the systems we build.The humans who’ve realigned how they work to allow animals to flourish are already among us.
+They’re reworking their disciplines, forging new pathways into the world we see emerging.Aqueduct helps you discover who’s building it.

 Oil on canvas, William Sartain (1843-1924)

-The message was simple: there is perfection for animals.
-The work was figuring out how to help it emerge.
-The answer: infrastructure that reveals what’s already being built and creates conditions for more.I’m Kari Lyn.
-I founded AqueductGlobal with a background in tech marketing at Microsoft and a Master’s in Ethics and Peace from American University, where I encountered Martha Nussbaum’s celebrated capabilities approach to justice.
-This platform builds on the parallel version she developed for animals.Thank you, Martha Nussbaum, for providing a solid foundation for animals — and for recognizing that caring for other species is essential to our own flourishing. 👑
+I’m Kari Lyn.
+I founded Aqueduct with a background in tech marketing at Microsoft and a Master’s in Ethics and International Peace from American University, where I encountered Martha Nussbaum’s celebrated capabilities approach to justice.
+This platform builds on the parallel version she developed for appreciating the capabilities of animals.I’m based in Silicon Valley and actively seeking collaborators from all sectors who see this vision - whether you want to help build it or simply be part of what’s emerging.
+Right now, early participants join by sharing their work through a simple form, which helps us understand how to best serve this community as we grow.Thank you, Martha Nussbaum, for providing a solid foundation for animals — and for us all — helping us recognize that caring for other species is essential to our own flourishing.

 Oil on canvas, William Sartain (1843-1924)